sumony2j/SeedGPT/README.md

 # 🌱 SeedGPT

-**SeedGPT** is a lightweight Large Language Model (LLM) built from scratch using **PyTorch**.
-It generates text one word at a time starting from a seed word, making it ideal for educational purposes and quick experimentation with LLM concepts.
+**SeedGPT** is a lightweight decoder-only Large Language Model (LLM) built from scratch using **PyTorch**.
+Inspired by architectures like GPT-2, It generates texts starting from a seed word, making it ideal for educational purposes and quick experimentation with LLM concepts.

 ---